The following titles are used for annual appointments:

 - students enrolled in a doctoral degree program at another institution

 - students enrolled in a master’s degree program at another institution who are in the final/research phase of their program (i.e., they will conduct some portion of their thesis research at SPH)

 In addition to the documentation ordinarily required to process an academic appointment, visiting graduate students must provide the Office of Faculty Affairs with official documentation from their home institution of their status in their graduate degree program (including, for master’s-level students, a letter from their academic advisor or other institutional official verifying that they are in the final research phase of their program and will be conducting thesis research at SPH).

-The PeopleSoft job code code for visiting graduate students is 000081 in the “Other Academic” employee class.
+The PeopleSoft job code for visiting graduate students is 000081 in the “Temporary Academic” employee class.